-Department of Engineering at Messiah College
+Department of Engineering at Messiah University

 Messiah is one of only a handful of Christian colleges in the country with an accredited engineering program, but even among Christian colleges we feel that our approach is unique.

 Messiah has been named several times to the Templeton Foundation’s Honor Roll for Character Building Colleges.
 Service to others is a hallmark of Messiah’s Christian tradition.
 We therefore require our students to not only be technically competent, but also to apply their knowledge to service projects in real, tangible ways – in both the engineering curriculum and through student-led projects.
 All students participate in a multi-year project-based learning experience that has a Christian missionary or ministry as a primary partner.
 Often, this leads us toward meeting the basic physical needs of underserved communities.
 At Messiah, “Christ Preeminent” is more than just our motto – it’s the way we live.